Analysis | The most dangerous false positive: Trump’s ongoing insistence that the pandemic is under control

 “Wrong!"
 Trump replied.
 “We have more cases because we have tested far more than any other country, 60,000,000.
 If we tested less, there would be less cases.
 How did Italy, France & Spain do?
 Now Europe sadly has flare ups."

-That pairs with other tweets, including one Monday morning, claiming that things are as bad in other countries as they are in the U.S.
+That pairs with other tweets, including one Monday morning, claiming that things are as bad in other countries as they are in the United States.

 “With the exception of New York & a few other locations, we’ve done MUCH better than most other Countries in dealing with the China Virus," he wrote.
 “Many of these countries are now having a major second wave."

 All of this is deceptive.
 The number of cases is independent of the number of tests, of course, just as the number of speeding cars is independent of the number of speeding tickets.
 How did Italy, France and Spain do?
 After seeing initial surges in cases (and, sadly, in deaths), they managed to get the virus under control.
-That's the same pattern that was seen in New York, but not in the U.S. broadly or in a number of large states.
+That’s the same pattern that was seen in New York, but not in the United States broadly or in a number of large states.

-Over the past month in Spain, the number of new cases has increased five-fold — but the country is now seeing only 2,300 new cases a day on average, compared to the U.S.'s 62,000.
-That's about 50 new cases for every million people in Spain versus more than 190 for every million Americans.
+Over the past month in Spain, the number of new cases has increased fivefold — but the country is now seeing only 2,300 new cases a day on average, compared to the United States’ 62,000.
+That’s about 50 new cases for every million people in Spain versus more than 190 for every million Americans.
 And Spain is an exception, not the norm.
 Trump also pointed to a new outbreak in a region of Australia, where the number of new cases is again five times what it was a month ago.

 The country is now seeing about 430 new cases per day on average, according to data from Johns Hopkins University, about 18 per million residents.

 Here we see Trump relying on his favorite rhetorical tactics: using anecdotes to rebut obvious trends, and doing so inconsistently.
-He has waved away the massive surges in new cases in Florida and Texas as non-representative “embers" of the virus's presence, while claiming that the outbreak in the Australian state of Victoria is a "[b]ig China Virus breakout" in a place “thought to have done a great job."
+He has waved away the massive surges in new cases in Florida and Texas as nonrepresentative “embers" of the virus’s presence, while claiming that the outbreak in the Australian state of Victoria is a “[b]ig China Virus breakout” in a place “thought to have done a great job."

 Victoria has been averaging 482 new cases per day over the past week, according to Johns Hopkins, 73 per million residents.
 Of Florida's 67 counties, three (Broward, Miami-Dade and Palm Beach) are currently averaging more daily cases than Victoria saw in the past 24 hours.
 Sixty-six of Florida's counties are seeing more cases each day on average as a function of population.
 In Texas, there are four counties with more cases and 187 of 254 counties with more cases as a function of population.